montoulieu/next-tailwind-minimal/README.md

 **Next Tailwind Minimal Starter** is a Create Next App starter for Next.js with Tailwind.

-It replicates the styles of the Next.js dev splash page with Tailwind and includes blank Tailwind and PostCSS configs for your customization.
+It replicates the styles of the Next.js dev splash page using Tailwind and includes basic Tailwind and PostCSS configs for your customization.

 PostCSS Nested is also included for convenient SCSS-like nesting in your CSS files.